 - A. The general minor (minimum of 21 credits) consists of: 1.
 248; 2.
 231 (recommended) IDS 171 may be substituted, with two credits counted toward English; 3. a writing course above English 113; 4.
 12 credits of literature courses numbered 295 or higher.
 Minor declaration forms are available from the Department of English and from the Registrar's Office.
-For further details consult the advisor for English minors, Myra Kohsel, Lubbers 321. - B. The teaching minor consists of 24-26 credits, numbered 200 or above, distributed as follows: 1.
+For further details consult the advisor for English minors, Sarah Baar, Lubbers 338. - B. The secondary teaching minor consists of 24-26 credits, numbered 200 or above, distributed as follows: 1.
 213, 279, or 360; 2.
 248; 3.
-231 (recommended) IDS 171 may be substituted, with two credits counted toward English; 4.
+231 (recommended) IDS 171 and IDS 172 may be substituted, with four credits counted toward English; 4.
 302; 5.
-306; 6.

-- electives in literature or writing to bring the total credits to at least 24.
-Methods of Teaching English (English 380) may be credited toward an English minor.
-It is required if English is the field chosen for student teaching; if student teaching is in another field, English 380 is strongly recommended as an elective.
+306; 6. electives in literature or writing to bring the total credits to at least 24.
+In addition to the 24-26 hour minor, English 380 and 381 are required.
 Minor declaration forms are available from the Department of English and from the Registrar's Office.
-For further details, consult the advisor for English minors, Myra Kohsel, Lubbers 321. - C. The writing minor consists of a minimum of 18 credits of courses on writing. not including English 113.
+For further details, consult the advisor for English minors, Sarah Baar, Lubbers 338. - C. The writing minor consists of a minimum of 18 credits of courses on writing, not including English 113.
 If arrangements are made in advance, credit toward the writing minor can also be given for internships which involve a significant amount of writing or editing, and for courses in other departments which involve internship-type experience and a significant amount of writing.
 Students should be aware that the writing minor is not approved for teacher certification by the state.
 Because of the importance of directed experience in writing, students pursuing this minor are strongly encouraged to write for campus publications, take part in the visiting writers series, and/or work on the staff of the Academic Support Center.
 Minor declaration forms are available from the Department of English and the Registrar's office.
-Further details and advice about course selection, particularly arrangements for securing English credit for internships in other departments, may be obtained from the advisor for English minors, Myra Kohsel, Lubbers 321, Courses counted toward a writing minor may not also be counted toward an English major, an English minor, or an English-Communication Composite major.
+Further details and advice about course selection, particularly arrangements for securing English credit for internships in other departments, may be obtained from the advisor for English minors, Sarah Baar, Lubbers 338.
+Courses counted toward a writing minor may not also be counted toward an English major or an English minor.